Singhu border lynching: Second person arrested; Victim's family demands high-level probe | Law-Order

 Farmer union leaders, however, asserted that the incident will have no impact on the agitation and said they will upgrade security by installing CCTV cameras and increasing the number of volunteers at the protest sites.

+Punjab's Deputy Chief Minister Sukhjinder Singh Randhawa demanded an inquiry by a sitting judge to find out “actual cause” of the incident and alleged it was an attempts to sabotage the farmers' agitation.

+Randhawa, who also holds the Home Department portfolio, in an official statement, said that “this is a very sensitive issue, which is related to the religious beliefs of the people and associated with the farmers who had been peacefully protesting from almost a year against the draconian farm laws of the central government”.

-The body of Lakhbir Singh, a labourer from Punjab's Tarn Taran district, was found on Friday tied to a barricade at the Singhu border with a hand chopped off and multiple wounds caused by sharp-edged weapons.
+The body of Lakhbir Singh was found on Friday tied to a barricade at the Singhu border with a hand chopped off and multiple wounds caused by sharp-edged weapons.

 Hours after the crime, Sarabjit Sigh, wearing the blue robes of the Nihang order, claimed that he had ''punished'' the victim for ''desecrating'' a Sikh holy book.